Rema (musician): 2024: Heis

-2025: Baby (Is It a Crime) and Bout U
+2025: "Baby (Is It a Crime)" and "Bout U"

-On 7 February 2025, Rema released the single 'Baby (Is It a Crime)' which samples Sade's 1985 classic 'Is It a Crime'.
+On 7 February 2025, Rema released the single "Baby (Is It a Crime)", which samples Sade's 1985 single "Is It a Crime".
 The song quickly gained popularity, becoming one of the most streamed Nigerian songs of 2025.

-On 11 April 2025, Rema released another single titled 'Bout U'.
+On 11 April 2025, Rema released another single titled "Bout U".

+On 12 June 2026, Rema performed "Goals" together with Lisa of Blackpink and Brazilian singer Anitta at the opening ceremony of the 2026 FIFA World Cup in the United States.

 Personal life

 On 28 September 2020, Rema tweeted accusations against the Peoples Democratic Party (PDP) regarding their involvement in the death of his father, Justice Ikubor, a former chieftain of the party.
 Although Rema gained admission to study at the University of Lagos in 2022, he was forced to leave the institution in 2023 due to the ongoing ASUU teaching union strike.

 Impact

 Rolling Stone said "Rema has undoubtedly and proudly become an emblem of Afrobeats global rise."
 Writing for Business Day Anthony Udugba remarked Rema has "expanded the horizons" of African musical impact on the global stage.
 The Guardian Nigeria opined "As the Afrobeats landscape continues to flourish, Rema’s success sets a high standard, showcasing the global appeal and dominance of Nigerian music on the international stage."
 The Native stated "It’s impossible to erase the mark he has left on Afrobeats history."
 Victor Okpala said "Rema’s sound has cemented his place as a true musical trailblazer."
 Many critics have praised him for breaking barriers and inspiring other African music artists.

-“Rema is solidifying his place as one of the greatest Afrobeat artists of his generation, with a legacy that will be remembered for years to come.”